skramm/homog2d/docs/homog2d_history.md

   - extend run-time polymorphism capabilities
   - add list-initialization with points to `PolylineBase` class
   - cleanout the `Intersect()` family of functions, so that they always return the same type
+  - add some feature to be able to print coordinates with desired precision at runtime

 - current master branch
   - fixed normalization for points and lines